The work attitudes of employees greatly influences their job performance, as you’d well know if you’ve been in business for 5 years and employ people.

 Your ability to identify both of these very important personality traits has a great influence on your ability to be successful as a business owner.

-You want an employee who has a great attitude, but how can you spot one?
+So you want an employee who has a great attitude, but how can you spot one?

 First of all it begins with writing a fantastic recruitment ad.